hiveot/hivekit/docs/modules.md

 Status: planned, priority low

-The HiveOT SSE sub-protocol uses the SME (Standard Message Envelope) to pass messages through the SSE connection.
+The HiveOT SSE sub-protocol uses RRN format to pass messages through the SSE connection.
 This supports subscription to multiple devices, events and properties over a single connection.
 This offers more capabilities for web browser client applications than the WoT SSE protocol.

 ### LoRaWan Transport Module